Running a successful event can be stressful, especially when you have so much to coordinate, including the agenda, the venue, and the speakers

 How to Write an Email Invitation For an Event

-Remember, not all event invitations need to be snazzy, high-budget, high-time investment productions.
+Remember, not all online invitations need to be snazzy, high-budget, high-time investment productions.
 In fact, effective email invitations can be made in about 20 minutes.

 Use this section as a base-level cheat sheet for ideas to implement in your next email campaign.